 Zero-shot captures tone but misses pacing and expression.
 The voice identity is recognisable, but the rhythm and expressiveness of the original speaker are flattened.

 Fine-tuning recovers pacing and emotional range.
-After 20–30 epochs on a clean single-speaker dataset, output quality improves noticeably on prosody and expressiveness.
+After 20 to 30 epochs on a clean single-speaker dataset, output quality improves noticeably on prosody and expressiveness.

 The gap is smaller than with larger models.
 Because F5-TTS is a lighter model, the absolute quality ceiling is lower than Qwen3-TTS or VoxCPM - but the relative improvement from fine-tuning is meaningful.